Code-Institute-Submissions/story-chain/README.md

 - After clicking the 'Read More' button in a story from the home page and if the current user is also the author of the story, a 'edit' and a 'delete' button will appear.
 After the user clicks the 'delete' button, it will prompt a modal, warning the user that deleting the content seriously affects the flow of the story.
 A user can then either click a 'cancel' button which will close the modal or click 'delete' once more.
-This will then delete the story form the database, homepage and the profile.
+This will then delete the story from the database, homepage and the profile.
 An appropriate flash message will be given.

 ***Creating, editing and deleting content to an existing story***